SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 ```

 ##### 1.2.8 Use Metrics
-As HystrixCommands execute, they generate metrics on execution outcomes, latency and thread pool usage.
+As HystrixCommands execute, they generate metrics and status information on execution outcomes, latency and thread pool usage.
 This information can be very useful in monitoring and managing your applications.
-The Hystrix Dashboard allows you to extract and view these metrics in real time.
+The Hystrix Dashboard enables you to extract and view these metrics in real time.

 With Steeltoe, there are currently two dashboards you can choose from.

 The first is the [Netflix Hystrix Dashboard](https://github.com/Netflix/Hystrix/wiki/Dashboard).
 This dashboard is appropriate when you are not using or running your application on Cloud Foundry.
 For example, when you are developing and testing your application locally on your desktop.

 The second is the [Spring Cloud Services Hystrix Dashboard](http://docs.pivotal.io/spring-cloud-services/1-3/common/circuit-breaker/).
 This dashboard is part of the [Spring Cloud Services](http://docs.pivotal.io/spring-cloud-services/1-3/common/) tile and is made available to applications via the normal service instance binding mechanisms on Cloud Foundry.

-Note, as described in the *Add NuGet References* section above, depending on which dashboard you are targeting, you will need to make sure you include the right Steeltoe NuGet into your project.
+Note, as described in the *Add NuGet References* section above, depending on which dashboard you are targeting, you will need to make sure you include the correct Steeltoe NuGet in your project.

 The `Steeltoe.CircuitBreaker.Hystrix.MetricsEvents` package should be used when targeting the Netflix Hystrix Dashboard.
 When added to your app, it exposes a new REST endpoint in your application: `/hystrix/hystrix.stream`.
-This endpoint is used by the dashboard in receiving `SSE` metrics events from your application.
+This endpoint is used by the dashboard in receiving `SSE` metrics and status events from your application.

 The `Steeltoe.CircuitBreaker.Hystrix.MetricsStream` package should be used when targeting the Spring Cloud Services Hystrix Dashboard.
-When added to your app, it starts up a background thread and uses messaging to push the metrics to the dashboard.
+When added to your app, it starts up a background thread and uses messaging to push the metrics to the bound dashboard.

-In order to enable your application to emit metrics using either of these two mechanisms you will have to make three changes to your `Startup` class.
+Regardless of which dashboard/package you choose to use, in order to enable your application to emit metrics and status information you will have to make three changes in your `Startup` class.

-* Add Hystrix Metrics stream service to container
+* Add Hystrix Metrics stream service to the container
 * Use Hystrix Request context middleware in pipeline
 * Start Hystrix Metrics stream

-To add the metrics stream to the service container, in the `ConfigureService()` method in your `Startup` class, you will need to  use the `AddHystrixMetricsStream()` extension method.
+To add the metrics stream to the service container you will need to use the `AddHystrixMetricsStream()` extension method in the `ConfigureService()` method in your `Startup` class.

 ```
 #using Steeltoe.CircuitBreaker.Hystrix;